QuidLabs/iBO/README.md

 The word "dollar" originally referred to a ([silver](https://www.zerohedge.com/markets/why-powerful-silver-bull-market-may-be-ahead))
 "piece of eight".
 Today a significant portion of $
 usage across lending markets comes from `carry`
 trades between assets and their derivatives.
-We
+By

-reduced all the variables involved, so you end up
+reducing all the variables involved, we end up
 with a system that is quite basic, increasing the
 chances that it's resistant to all types of attacks.

-There's two types of cash-settled `dues`: `long` or
+There's 2 types of cash-settled `dues`: `long` or
 `short` (*Itchy and Scratchy* as synthetic `credit`
-and `debit` in [*CatDog*](https://x.com/QuidMint/status/1786703126470222054)), "you're burning up...I'm
+and `debit` in [*CatDog*](https://x.com/QuidMint/status/1786703126470222054)), "you're burnin' up...I'm
-cooling down...you're [blind](https://www.investopedia.com/terms/b/blind-entry.asp)...I [see](https://docs.google.com/document/d/1fD1_rP8GonSUHyRXENDudlzBkkTcAsN7L9IiTrxEuAY/edit)" reductions in
+coolin' down...you're [blind](https://www.investopedia.com/terms/b/blind-entry.asp)...I [see](https://docs.google.com/document/d/1fD1_rP8GonSUHyRXENDudlzBkkTcAsN7L9IiTrxEuAY/edit)" reductions in

 fixed costs accumulate, variable costs amplified
 by volume..."walked in the kitchen; found a `Pod`
-to `Piscine`...[Nobody's](https://x.com/QuidMint/status/1788581681693106680) satisfied 'til they mama,"
+to `Piscine`...[Nobody's](https://x.com/QuidMint/status/1788581681693106680) satisfied 'til they [mama](),"
 this [transmission](https://en.wikipedia.org/wiki/Intercarrier_method) coming to [mix](https://youtu.be/ndQM3kVb06I) under-collat with
 over-collat...I've got a [cup](https://www.youtube.com/clip/UgkxD0PZbIFBnRlmN6JwqGfKBOTw_OR7j1u4) of your [time](https://www.youtube.com/clip/UgkxIOebF-ScgdWWR7Flp__iDVeG4L22y-PK) value of